WalesGenePark/quickQC/README.md

 ## Overview

-Scripts to perform FastQC analysis and count the reads in fastq files
+Scripts to perform FastQC analysis and count the reads in fastq files using slurm scripts running singularity containers for the analysis.

 ## quickQC